ginesthoii/PillPal-VitaPro/README.md

 ## Features
 - **Smart Input**
   - Select or enter medications and supplements.
-  - App checks known interactions and synergies.
+  - My app checks known interactions and synergies.

 - **Supplement Recommendations**
-  - Suggests nutrients that work best together (e.g., Magnesium + Vitamin B6).
+  - Suggests nutrients that work best together (i.e., Magnesium + Vitamin B6).
-  - Links to peer-reviewed references for validation.
+  - Links to peer-reviewed references for validation and ease of each user to view the info for review

 - **Interaction Checker**
-  - Highlights conflicts with prescriptions (e.g., St. John’s Wort + SSRIs).
+  - Highlights conflicts with prescriptions (i.e., St. John’s Wort + SSRIs).
-  - Uses public health/drug interaction APIs.
+  - Uses public health + drug interaction APIs.

 - **Reference Library**
   - Click-through to NIH, PubMed, or FDA resources for deeper context.